danielserranoh/blog_scraper/ETL.md

 * **Rule #2: The Orchestrator Manages the "What", Managers Handle the "How".** The main `orchestrator.py` file is a simple director.
 It tells the managers what to do (`scrape this website`, `check for pending jobs`) but doesn't get involved in the details of how to do it.
 The managers handle all the complex, low-level tasks, leaving the orchestrator clean and readable.
 * **Rule #3: The API Connector is the Single Gateway to Gemini.** Our entire project talks to the Gemini API through one single door.
 If anything changes with the API, we only have to change the code behind that one door, and everything else in the project will continue to work.
 This makes our code much more reliable and easier to maintain.
 * **Rule #4: We care about In-Progress Work.** Our pipeline is designed to be resilient.
 It carefully tracks every piece of work in a special folder.
 If the script fails, the next time it runs, it can safely pick up exactly where it left off, so no work is ever lost.

+1. `Orchestrator` tells `ScraperManager` to scrape a website.

+2. ScraperManager scrapes the data and returns the raw posts and their file path to the Orchestrator.

+3. Orchestrator then tells the EnrichmentManager to enrich the raw data it just received.

+4.EnrichmentManager decides whether to use live or batch mode.

+5. EnrichmentManager calls the Live or calls BatchJobManager to handle the batch job lifecycle.

+6. Live or BatchJobManager reports to the EnrichmentManager that the job is complete.

+7. EnrichmentManager reports the processed data back to the Orchestrator.

+8. Orchestrator then tells the StateManager to save the final processed data.